This post gives an overview over important cloud tenant management concepts.

 What is Cloud Tenant Management?

-Cloud tenant management is the coordination and administration of a cloud tenant throughout its entire lifecycle in order to provide developers with a secure, efficient and fitting working basis in the cloud.
+Cloud tenant management is the coordination and administration of a cloud tenant throughout its entire lifecycle to provide developers with a secure, efficient, and fitting working basis in the cloud.

 How Cloud Tenant Management Ties in with Cloud Governance

 Thorough cloud governance is essential for enterprises and it gets more complex with the number of clouds in use and the number of projects running.